Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 The *main thread* is a thread that repeatedly executes [game ticks](tick-phases.md), and under lag-free circumstances waits 0.05 seconds between game ticks.

+All threads which are not the main thread are called *async threads*.

 # Client Threads
 The *client thread* is responsible for rendering the game and playing sounds.
 So everything you see and hear in minecraft is done by the client.